 Network technology emphasizing network operating systems, network connectivity, hardware, and software.
-Includes implementation, trouble-shooting, and maintenance of LAN and/or WAN network environments.
+Includes implementation, troubleshooting, and maintenance of LAN and/or WAN network environments.

-Prerequisite: READ 300 or equivalent Pre/Corequisite: CPMT 1449
+Pre/Corequisite: CPMT 1449

 Internship: Computer Installation and Repair Technology

 A work-based learning experience that enables the student to apply specializing occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.